F5Networks/terraform-provider-bigip/docs/resources/bigip_as3.md

 * `per_app_mode` - (Computed) - Will specify whether is deployment is done via Per-Application Way or Traditional Way

 * `tenant_list` - (Optional) - List of tenants currently deployed on the Big-Ip

+* `controls` - (Optional) - A map that allows you to configure specific behavior controls for the AS3 declaration.
+Each key represents a particular control setting, and the corresponding value defines its configuration.

+    * `dry_run` (Optional) -  Enables or disables dry-run mode.
+      * Allowed values: "yes", "no"

+   * `trace` (Optional) - Enables or disables detailed trace of the configuration process.
+     * Allowed values: "yes", "no"

+   * `trace_response` (Optional) - If set to "yes" the response will contain the trace files.
+     * Allowed values: "yes", "no"

+   * `log_level` (Optional) - Controls the amount of detail in logs produced while configuring the Tenant.
+     * Allowed values: "emergency", "alert", "critical", "error", "warning", "notice", "info", "debug"

+   * `user_agent` (Optional) - Controls the User Agent information to include in TEEM report.

 * `application_list` - (Optional) - List of applications currently deployed on the Big-Ip